ec-jrc/lisflood-code/README.md

 LISFLOOD-OS v4.0.0 includes the following changes:

-1) computation of water infiltration into the soil within the soilloop.py module
+1) pixel-by-pixel computation of water infiltration into the soil within the soilloop.py module.

-2) changes in the allocation of water abstraction
+2) changes in the allocation of water abstraction.

 3) patches in the modules riceirrigation.py and frost.py to avoid non-realistic results in specific conditions.